muchyesdawg/notes/pages/precalc notes.md

 - pythag IDs
-	- if on a the unit circle exists a point ()
+	- if on a the unit circle exists a point (cosx,sinx)